 So, if you are looking for a unit that will consume less energy and does not burn a hole in your pocket with hefty bills, consider going for a mini-split system.

-Which system is a perfect fit for you depends on factors like your home’s cooling/heating needs and your budget.
+In the mini-split vs. central air debate, which system is a perfect fit for you depends on factors like your home’s cooling/heating needs and your budget.
 Keeping in mind all the above-stated points, you can choose the right air conditioner that will provide the optimum level of efficiency for your home.